HIPAA Compliance Checklist for 2025

 You might try to terminate the contract, but you wouldn’t know about the termination policy since you've lost the agreement.
 This will give the upper hand to the vendor and charge you more for early termination.

-Efficiency and productivity hassles
+Efficiency and Productivity Hassles

-Previously, we discussed how unmanaged SaaS will increase the number of duplicate applications within the stack.
+Previously, we discussed how unmanaged SaaS applications will increase the number of duplicate applications within the stack.
 Not only will duplicate apps increase your spending, but they’ll also impact the efficiency of your teams.

 For example, let’s consider that the content team uses SurferSEO for SEO optimization, and the product marketing team uses Ahrefs.
 Even though both applications serve the same purpose, the insights and results they produce will differ from each other.